 Based in East London, Abir is a Comedy-Drama and Drama Writer that likes to write about the specific experiences surrounding the queer, brown, Muslim and working class communities within this area.
 His writing places unconventional characters at the forefront of stories whilst shining a light on topics that are either taboo or underrepresented, such as toxic and positive masculinity, queerness within religion, and more, whilst being able to simultaneously tell truthful stories in a light-hearted and hard-hitting tone.
-With his professional experience in development, casting and assisting agents, on top of a desire for writing stories that come from an honest place, he has a well-rounded knowledge of the film and television industries, and an ability to portray unique and specific stories with a universal appeal.
+He has a well-rounded knowledge of the film, theatre and television industries, and an ability to portray unique and specific stories with a universal appeal.

 His Pilot script 'MILQUETOAST' (previously titled 'Chosen Family') was nominated for the All3Media New Script Award at the 2022 New Voice Awards ceremony, making the top 10 shortlist, as well as making the top 10% in the BBC Drama Script Room 2023 and the top 22% at the Outfest Screenwriting Lab 2022.

 He has also spent a few years working in the Development department for the likes of STV Studios, where he worked as a Drama Development Trainee on various upcoming dramas.
-Following this, having cast his own projects, in late 2022 Abir became a Casting Assistant and is currently a part of the BBC Studios Casting Department.
+Following this, having cast his own projects, in late 2022 Abir became a Casting Assistant and has assisted the likes of Vicki Thomson and the BBC Studios casting department.